 Founded in 1974 as Florida’s first runaway program, Youth Crisis Center has grown to be one of the largest and best-known providers of services for children, adolescents, young adults and families.
 YCC’s emphasis on care is for those who have been exposed to traumatic situations.

 We are proud to share that YCC was recognized as the Agency of the Year by the state of Florida in 2016 and received CEO of the Year in 2017.
 YCC’s nationally accredited programs provide residential crisis care services, mental health counseling, life skills training and transitional living services.

 House of Hope residents will have 24 hour supervision, supportive care services, life skills training, recreational activities, homework assistance, meal planning, and crisis prevention.
 This supportive system includes mental and physical care which includes access to doctors as needed.

 Join the Jacksonville community in supporting the House of Hope!
-Donors for this program include The Bailey Group, The Chartrand Family Fund, Delores Barr Weaver Fund, Feeding NE Florida, FIS, Florida Blue, Michael and Glenn Miller Family Fund, RS&H, TIAA, United Way and VyStar Credit Union.
+Supporters for this program include Anthem, Inc., The Bailey Group, The Chartrand Family Fund, Delores Barr Weaver Fund, Feeding NE Florida, FIS, Florida Blue, Lowe’s Charitable and Educational Foundation, MaryEllen Willis Foundation, Michael and Glenn Miller Family Fund, RS&H, TIAA, United Way and VyStar Credit Union.

 Nectar $.01 – $999